CluedIn-io/CluedIn.Documentation/docs/020-deployment/kubernetes/030-create-organization.md

 {:toc}
 ### Organization

-CluedIn can support [multitenancy](../../administration/multitenancy) (disabled by default).

-As such, the first thing you need to do for using CluedIn once installed is to create an organization.
+The first thing you need to do for using CluedIn once installed is to create an organization.

 ### Pre-requirement